-For the Abu Dhabi Art program Beyond: Artist Commissions, Pakistani artist Imran Qureshi chose the historic Al Jahili Fort in Al Ain to unveil his site-specific installation Morning And Night Sang A Duet Together For A Long Moment.
-In the fort’s courtyard he arranged thousands of black plastic rose buds in a square bed to evoke the alarming threat of global warming.
+Morning And Night Sang A Duet Together For A Long Moment in the historic Al Jahili Fort in Al Ain United Arab Emirates or at least they will have done when Pakistani artist Imran Qureshi unveils his site-specific installation for Abu Dhabi Art’s Beyond: Artist Commissions.
+In the fort’s courtyard he had arranged thousands of black plastic rose buds in a square bed to evoke the alarming threat of global warming.
 “The title is borrowed from the poetry of Faiz Ahmed.
 The translation of his book was lying on my table and I found it so appropriate.
 It was really relating to my work.”
 However, the installation has not gone quite as planned.
-He was urgently called to the site the evening before the opening to discover the buds seemed to have taken on a life of their own and started to bloom.
+He has been urgently called to the site the evening before the opening to discover the buds seemed to have taken on a life of their own and started to bloom.
 The truth behind this unusual phenomenon is that the glue that kept the bud petals together dried in the sun and the buds turned into blossoms revealing a white egg-shaped foam interior.

 “I always believe when an accident happens during the process of making an artwork, it always leads you to create something new,” says Qureshi.
 Besides, as a teacher, he deals with such problems every day.
 Therefore, he decides that the white foam eggs have to be removed, since the meaning of the piece gets distorted.
 And so, at sunset, together with his assistant, he reaches into the center of the artificial square field to gently pluck the eggs.
 “It’s like being in a field picking cotton.”
 Slowly the installation loses its highlights and turns black again.
 Content with the result, he decides to return again at dawn to make the final finishing touches.